VilledeMontreal/politique-libre/Directives/PublicationProjetVille.md

 ```
 // Copyright (c) Ville de Montreal.
 All rights reserved.
 // Licensed under the MIT license.
-// See LICENSE.md file in the project root for full license information.
+// See LICENSE file in the project root for full license information.
 ```

 ### Licence ODbL